haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/intro_manual.md

 ## Navigate through the manual

-On the top-left part of you screen, you will find 3 icons:
+On the top-left part of your screen, you will find three icons:
 - stacked lines: allows to display/hide the table of content
 - brushes: allows to tune the colors of the manual
 - the magnifying glass: perform keyword text search in the entire manual and access corresponding pages